kubicle/rubigolo/README.md

 * Could measure the improvement of the AI: no idea about the outside world yet, but the new AI beats the old one around 80 times out of 100 on a 9x9.
 Much more things I want to improve, including many not so difficult ones (before coding they all look like this, actually... haha)
 * Working on Go Text Protocol interface.
 Coming soon!
 I am impatient, see the 2 points below.
 * The great folks at [OGS](http://online-go.com) gave me an access (kudos!) for my yet-to-be-plugged-in bot.
 This is very exciting.
 Their site looks great BTW, the best place I saw so far.
 Beside many other cool features, their tutorial for beginner is super neat and it starts automatically when you create an account (and say you never played before).
 Check it out!
-* Found an online library of tests: the [Go Test Collection](https://webdocs.cs.ualberta.ca/~games/go/cgtc/).
+* Found an online library of tests: the [Computer Go Test Collection](https://webdocs.cs.ualberta.ca/~games/go/cgtc/).
 They can be run via GTP as well, so I cannot wait to plug them in... though I already have a very long list of improvements to do, even without finding how many of these tests the AI will happily fail!

 ## September 2015 News
 * As planned, failing unit tests now show with a mini UI so investigation is possible on the spot.
 This has been helping quite a lot already to fix and improve the AI.